impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-8-content.md

 cd "$OLDPWD"
 ```

 Here we're attempting to `cd` into our latest version of `$RBENV_DIR`, sending any error message to `/dev/null`, and aborting with a helpful error message if that `cd` attempt fails.
-We then set the value of `RBENV_DIR` to the value of `$PWD` (the directory we're currently in), before `cd`ing into `OLDPWD`, an environment variable [that Bash maintains ](https://web.archive.org/web/20220127091111/https://riptutorial.com/bash/example/16875/-oldpwd){:target="_blank" rel="noopener"} and which stores the directory we were in prior to our current one.
+We then set the value of `RBENV_DIR` to the value of `$PWD` (the directory we're currently in), before `cd`ing into `OLDPWD`, an environment variable [that Bash maintains ](https://web.archive.org/web/20220127091111/https://riptutorial.com/bash/example/16875/-oldpwd){:target="_blank" rel="noopener" } and which stores the directory we were in prior to our current one.

 This sequence of code is doing two things:

  - It ensures that the value we store in `RBENV_DIR` is a valid directory, by attempting to `cd` into it and aborting if this fails.
- - It [normalizes](https://web.archive.org/web/20220619163902/https://www.linux.com/training-tutorials/normalizing-path-names-bash/){:target="_blank" rel="noopener"} the value of `RBENV_DIR`, "...remov(ing) unneeded /./ and ../dir sequences."
+ - It [normalizes](https://web.archive.org/web/20220619163902/https://www.linux.com/training-tutorials/normalizing-path-names-bash/){:target="_blank" rel="noopener" } the value of `RBENV_DIR`, "...remov(ing) unneeded /./ and ../dir sequences."

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>